BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 #### __Bidding Process__
 In the bidding, players can pass or bid, but once they pass they are excluded from the rest of the bidding.
 The first bid is always "three", and goes up the scale to "two", "one", and "solo".

-If a player is outbid, they have the right to accept the higher bid as their own by saying "I hold", but also the option to raise again to the next highest bid.
+If a player is outbid, they have the right to take over the higher bid by saying "I hold", but can still be outbid again.

 #### __Bidding Examples__

-Player 2 bids, is outbid, and then takes the higher bid as his own.
-Player 3 decides not to outbid again:
+Player 2 bids, is outbid, and then takes over the higher bid.
+Player 3 decides to outbid and player 2 gives it to him by passing:
 - Player 1: "pass"
 - Player 2: "three"
 - Player 3: "two"
 - Player 1: (SKIPPED)
 - Player 2: "I hold (the two)"
+- Player 3: "one"
+- Player 1: (SKIPPED)
-- Player 3: "pass"
+- Player 2: "pass"
-- END (Player 2 wins the bid.)
+- END (Player 3 wins the bid.)

 Player 1 bids, player 2 outbids, player 3 passes and players 1 and 2 don't bid further:
 - Player 1: "three"